gbiscuolo/mailmerge/README.md

 TO: {{email}}
 SUBJECT: Testing mailmerge
 FROM: My Self <myself@mydomain.com>
+CONTENT-TYPE: text/plain; charset=UTF-8

 Hi, {{name}},

 Your number is {{number}}.
 ```

+#### Setting charset
+If no `charset` is provided in the `CONTENT-TYPE` (optional) header of the message template, the default `ascii` charset will be used for text encoding; if you provide text encoded in a charset not supported by the chosed one you will get an encoding error.

+For maximum text portability, it is suggested to use UTF-8 encoded message templates with a `CONTENT-TYPE: text/plain; charset=UTF-8` header, as provided by `mailmerge --sample` command.

 ### Edit the database `mailmerge_database.csv`
 Notice that the first line is a header that matches the parameters in the template example, for example, `{{email}}`.